snapshot-labs/score-api/STRATEGIES.md

 ### Example

-- Example must include at least 1 address with a positive score.
+- The example must include at least one address with a positive score.
-- Example must use a snapshot block number in the past.
+- The example must use a snapshot block number in the past.
-- Addresses in example should be minimum 3 and maximum 20.
+- The number of addresses in the example should be a minimum of 3 and a maximum of 20.

 ### Test

-- The strategy should take less than 10sec to resolve.
+- The strategy should take less than 10 seconds to resolve.
 - The strategy should work with 500 addresses.
-[Here is a list of addresses](https://github.com/labs/score/blob/master/test/strategies/unit/addresses.json).
+[Here is a list of addresses.](https://github.com/labs/score/blob/master/test/strategies/unit/addresses.json)

 ### Recommended

 - Add a README.md file that describes the strategy and provides an example of parameters.
-- Use string ABI instead of object.
+- Use string ABI instead of object ABI.
-- Add proper TypeScript types for better development experience.
+- Add proper TypeScript types for a better development experience.